 Click me!
 Click what?

-An article, posted more than 10 years ago filed in design, interaction, affordances, norman, apple, action, ui, ios & gibson.
+An article, posted about 11 years ago filed in design, interaction, affordances, norman, apple, action, ui, ios & gibson.

 Click me!
 Click what?